Pirsig/KSAEA/Readme.txt

 Certain command parts have been deemed only for atmospheric flight.
 If you only have stock parts this means only the Mk1 series of cockpits.
 These parts have had SAS removed entirely.
 If you're using a life support mod these parts will also not have any innate capacity to store the relevant resources.
-If you're using Deadly Reentry these parts will not have heat shielding.

 This mod also adds several parts that are rescales and in a few cases, repurposing, of stock parts.
 This is mostly to help fill gaps at the begining of the tree by adding more .625m parts.
-Compatibility configs for mods that provide similar parts will come in time and if you're using them instead, the parts created specifically for filling this size gap are all in Parts/0625m Parts and the folder can be deleted.
+Compatibility configs for mods that provide similar parts will come in time and if you're using them instead, the parts created specifically for filling this size gap are all in Parts/0625m Parts and you can feel free to delete them.

 Additional Info